harinipsamy/harinipsamy.github.io/_posts/2020-04-28-time-series-analysis.md

 Overview of time series analysis topics covered in this post:

 AutoRegression

 MovingAverages

 ARCH and GARCH models

 Kalman filters

 Particle filters
 Recurrent Neural Networks

 # Concepts relevant to time series analysis

+## Moments of a Random Variable

+The first moment is the mean.
+The second moment is its variance.
+The first and second moments of a random variable uniquely determine a normal distribution.
+For other distributions, higher order moments are also relevant.

+The third moment measures the symmetry of the random variable with respect to its mean, and is referred to as skewness.
+The fourth moment measures the tail behavior of the random variable and is called as the kurtosis.
+Kurtosis is 3 for a normal distribution.
+A distribution with positive excess kurtosis (kurtosis greater than 3) has heavy tails and is leptokurtic.
+It means that it has more extreme values.
+A distribution with negative excess kurtosis has short tails and is said to be platykurtic.

 ## Stationarity